GDGBabcockUniversity/GDGWebsite/content/radar/nine.md

 author: "Freda"
 ---

-# The 2025 Tech Legend Roadmap: A Digital Holiday Workshop

 Becoming a tech pro is about more than just writing code; it is about learning to solve problems in ways that truly matter to people.

 At Christmas, this feels even more real, as developers act like modern-day Santas, building digital experiences that bring joy and ease to life.